Andahuaylas

-Andahuaylas (Quechua Antawaylla, anta copper, waylla meadow, "copper meadow") is a Peruvian city.
+Andahuaylas (Quechua Antawaylla, anta copper, waylla meadow, "copper meadow"), founded in 1533 as San Pedro de Andahuaylas «La Grande de la Corona» (Spanish for "The Grand [city] of the Crown"), is a Peruvian city.
 It is the capital of the Andahuaylas Province in the Apurímac Region.
 It is known as the pradera de los celajes (Spanish for "prairie of colored clouds").
-Its approximate population of 42,268 inhabitants (2017 census) makes it the first largest city in the region.
+Its approximate population of 42,268 inhabitants (2017 census) makes it the largest city in the region.